hrkcz001/pragueairquality/README.md

 `stack run`

-then go to `localhost:3000/refill` to inialize database
+then go to `localhost:3000/refill` to initialize database